dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Dog Dental Care Basics: How to Take Care of Your Dog’s Oral Health

-The American Veterinary Medical Association estimates that about 80 % of dogs show signs of periodontal disease by around age three.
+Here’s a statistic to sink your teeth into – a vast majority of dogs will show signs of periodontal disease by the time they turn three years old.
 This can be prevented by early dental care.
 Here are the basics.

 writer-avatar